(B&W Films / Kodak T-MAX P3200)

 - Ability to import custom overlays like borders, textures, and light leaks

-- Ability to work as a creative editing plug-in with Adobe Lightroom and Photoshop
+- Compatibility as a creative editing plug-in with Adobe Lightroom and Photoshop

 Photo © Jon Skille Amundsen